kyleGrealis/froggeR/README.md

 ## Contributing

-We welcome contributions!
-For major changes, please open an issue first to discuss your ideas.
+We're open to suggestions!
+If you have ideas for new features, please open an issue on our GitHub repository.

 ----